 What is the easiest way to set up Direct Routing?

-If you're looking to learn more about exactly how you can leverage Direct Routing and the success of Microsoft Teams, get in touch today.
+If you're looking to learn more about exactly how you can leverage Direct Routing and the success of Microsoft Teams, why not get in touch today.